The View Stage Window

 This paragraph’s aim is to analyze widgets’ structure while they are on the stage.

-As previously said, widgets help users not only in representing data, but also in editing and interacting with data.
+As previously said, widgets help users not only in representing data, but also in editing and operating with data.

-The node is a rectangle controlling the widget’s size and position on the stage.
+• A node which is a rectangle controlling the widget’s size and position on the stage.

 The node structure is made of three dimensions: x, y, z.